Amber Alert for missing 15-month-old Evelyn Boswell leads crews to North Carolina pond

-Evelyn Boswell was last seen in December 2019, but she was not reported missing until February.
+Evelyn Mae Boswell was last seen in December 2019, but she was not reported missing until February.

 An Amber Alert is now active for the young girl.
 Sullivan County Sheriff's Office said investigators have followed up on over 500 tips.
 Currently, they are searching a pond north of Wilkesboro, North Carolina.